 FOR NEWLY ADMITTED STUDENTS

 Welcome to the School of Public Affairs!
 Now that you have been accepted into the degree program of your choice, we imagine that you have many questions about starting your educational pursuits.
 We're here to answer some of those questions and facilitate your transition into graduate school.
-Most importantly, we will help you prepare for orientation by ensuring that you are aware of all preliminary requirements.
+Below you will find information on all preliminary requirements for enrollment.

 A non-refundable deposit of $250 is required for all new students in the MPA and Higher Ed programs to reserve your seat.
 Executive MPA students are required to submit a $500 non-refundable deposit.
 You may submit your deposit by check or money order, payable to Baruch College.
 The tuition deposit will be credited to your first semester’s tuition bill.
 If your name has changed or differs from the name that appears on the check, or if the check is from someone other than yourself, please make sure that “Tuition Deposit” and your name with the last 4 digits of your social security number appear in the memo section.
-Please submit your deposit with your “Intent to Matriculate” form.
-You may send to our mailing address, or deliver it in person at our walk-in address, both listed below.
+Please submit your deposit to our mailing address, or deliver it in person at our walk-in address:

 Mandatory for all students born after January 1957

 Students cannot be registered without first submitting proof of required immunizations.
 You can download and print the immunization form, and have your doctor fill out the information, sign, and stamp the form.
-All students must complete the Meningitis response form or Part II of the Baruch College Immunization form.
-Alternately, you can request that a copy of your immunization records be sent from your undergraduate institution.
+All students must complete the Meningitis response in Part I of the Baruch College Immunization form.
+Alternately, to provide proof of immunization, you may also request that a copy of your immunization records be sent from your undergraduate institution.

 Another option for students who are unable to provide sufficient documentation of their immunizations, is to obtain an immunization titre, which is a simple blood test that confirms your immunity.
 This can be done through your own doctor, or you may use the Baruch College Student Health Care Center to complete the titre.
 You must present your letter of admission to the Student Health Care Center when you visit for your test.
 The center charges a fee of $60, payable by cash, check, credit or debit.
 Your results will not be automatically forwarded on your behalf- you will need to submit the titre documentation after you receive it.
 A copy of the laboratory report must be included with the immunization form if you are submitting a titre.